Is grass-fed beef from cattle grazing a diverse mixture of plants healthier for consumers?

 • Production Systems: integrated crop and livestock systems

-To improve soil health in the North Central Region, a growing number of grass-fed beef producers are finishing cattle on plant-species diverse forage and/or cover crops.
-While beef provides many essential nutrients in the American diet, pilot data from our research team indicates that when livestock are raised and finished on plant-diverse pastures, additional health-promoting phytonutrients—terpenoids, phenols, carotenoids, and other anti-oxidants—concentrate in beef.
-While linkages among the plant-animal-human health continuum (“healthy plants, healthy animals, healthy humans”) are often touted as the reason why grass-fed beef may have additional health benefits, no studies have systematically assessed this.
+To improve soil health in the North Central Region, a growing number of beef producers are finishing cattle and other livestock species on plant-species diverse forage and/or cover crops.
+While meat provides many essential nutrients in the American diet, pilot data from our research team indicated that when livestock are raised and finished on plant-diverse pastures, more omega-3 fatty acids and additional health-promoting phytonutrients such as terpenoids, phenols, carotenoids, and other anti-oxidants concentrate in meat.
+While linkages among the plant-animal-human health continuum (“healthy plants, healthy animals, healthy humans”) are often touted as the reason why grass-fed beef and other pasture-raised animal-based foods may have additional health benefits, no studies have systematically assessed this.

-Using novel metabolomics approaches, the goal of our work is to systematically detail the transfer of >500 biochemicals and phytochemicals from the forage/feed consumed by pasture-raised and feedlot-fed animals, to their beef, and into the body of consumers and determine metabolic health biomarkers in response to consumption.
+Using novel metabolomics approaches, the goal of our work was to detail the transfer of hundreds of biochemicals and phytochemicals from the forage/feed consumed by pasture-raised versus feedlot-fed animals, to their food products, and into the body of consumers and determine metabolic health biomarkers in response to consumption.

-Species composition of diets’ of cattle (grass-fed vs. grain-fed) will be characterized using DNA metabarcoding of cattle fecal samples, while phytochemical richness of forage and total mixed ration samples will be determined using metabolomics (Objective 1).
-Second, we will compare the presence of phytochemicals and biochemicals in both types of beef (Objective 2).
-To provide insight into consumer health (plasma metabolomes, inflammation, and gut microbiota communities), we will then perform a randomized controlled trial and obtain blood and stool samples from participants before and after three weeks of daily consumption of grass-fed vs grain-fed beef as part of identical diets (Objective 3).
-Our central hypothesis: consuming grass-fed beef results in inflammatory/metabolic signatures in the plasma and gut microbiome of indicative of improved metabolic health.
+Phytochemical richness of forage and total mixed ration samples was determined using metabolomics (Objective 1).
+Second, we compared the presence of phytochemicals and biochemicals in both types of beef (Objective 2).
+To provide insight into consumer health (plasma metabolomes, inflammation), we conducted a randomized controlled trial and obtain blood samples from participants before and after 16 weeks of weekly consumption of grass-fed beef, pasture-raised pork, chicken and chicken eggs versus conventional grain-fed beef, pork, chicken and chicken eggs (Objective 3).
+Our central hypothesis: consuming grass-fed beef and other pasture-raised animal-based foods results in metabolic signatures indicative of improved metabolic health.

-Cooperating farmers will assist with sample collection, providing knowledge on grazed plants, and outreach.
-Findings will be shared with producers, consumers, and stakeholders in the North Central region and the US via workshops, tradeshows, articles in traditional and social media, and scientific publications.
-Outreach partners include the ARS-Northern Great Plains Extension program, grazing coalitions (South Dakota/North Dakota), and stakeholder groups including Understanding Ag, Thousand Hills Lifetime Grazed, Wisconsin Grass-fed beef Coop, and Carbon Cowboys.
-Project findings have potential for North Central grass-fed producers to improve economic viability while potentially enhancing consumer health.
+Cooperating farmers/ranchers assisted with sample collection and provided knowledge on grazed plants.
+Findings are being shared with producers, consumers, and stakeholders in the North Central region and the US via workshops, tradeshows, articles in traditional and social media, and scientific publications.
+Up to now, presentations related to this study have been given to over 1000 producers via six presentations in the states of South Dakota, Iowa, Illinois, Missouri, Kentucky and Oklahoma.
+Outreach partners include the ARS-Northern Great Plains Research Laboratory, grazing coalitions (South Dakota/North Dakota), and stakeholder groups including Understanding Ag, Thousand Hills Lifetime Grazed, Wisconsin Grass-fed beef Coop, and Carbon Cowboys.
+Project findings have potential for farmers and ranchers in the northcentral region to improve economic viability via more direct sales to consumers while potentially enhancing consumer health.

 Project Objectives:

-(a) Determine if eating grass-fed beef from cattle that ate a plant species-diverse diet elicits more healthful inflammatory and metabolite profiles in adult people than eating grain-fed beef.
+(a) Determine if eating grass-fed beef as well as pasture-raised pork, chicken and chicken eggs from animals that ate a plant species-diverse diet elicits more healthful inflammatory and metabolite profiles in adult people than eating conventional grain-fed beef, pork, chicken and chicken eggs.

 (b) Translate this information back to producers and consumers by partnering with producer coalitions and stakeholder groups.